 The business of the Fund is managed under the direction of the Fund's Board, including supervision of the duties performed by the Investment Manager.
-The Board is currently composed of eight Trustees of the Fund ("Trustees"), two of whom are treated as "interested persons" of the Fund (as defined in section 2(a)(19) of the 1940 Act).
+The Board is currently composed of eight Trustees of the Fund ("Trustees"), six of whom are not "interested persons" of the Fund (as that term is defined by Section 2(a)(19) of the 1940 Act).
+The Trustees meet periodically throughout the year to discuss and consider matters concerning the Fund and to oversee the Fund's activities, including its investment performance, compliance program and risks associated with its activities.
 The names and business addresses of the Trustees and officers of the Fund and their principal occupations and other affiliations during the past five years are set forth under "Management of the Fund" in the Statement of Additional Information.